ananthakumaran/paisa/docs/reference/config.md

 # OPTIONAL, DEFAULT: 4
 financial_year_starting_month: 4

+# First day of the week.
+This can be set to 1 to follow Monday to
+# Sunday.
+0 represents Sunday, 1 represents Monday and so on.
+#
+# OPTIONAL, DEFAULT: 0
+week_starting_day: 0

 # When strict mode is enabled, all the accounts and commodities should
 # be defined before use.
 This is same as --pedantic flag in ledger and
 # --strict flag in hledger.
 Doesn't apply to beancount.